 Hale Chatfield, professor emeritus of English and poet-in-residence at Hiram College, died from a heart attack at his home in Middlefield, OH, on Thanksgiving Day, November 23, 2000.
 He was 64 years old.

-National Endowment for the Humanities fellowship, 1975; Ohio Arts Council fellowship, 1980; Ohioana Library Association Poetry Award, 1993.
+National Endowment for the Humanities fellowship, 1975; Ohio Arts Council fellowship, 1980; Ohioana Library Association Krout Poetry Award, 1993 for outstanding Ohio poet.

 From the blog “Porkopolis.”
 Read and listen to Hale Chatfield read an “echo-enhanced” version of his poem, “Porky Pig, from the series ‘Saturday Morning Cartoons’”